 Using salicylic acid for acne is recommended when you have whiteheads and blackheads, or more mild acne.

-Like benzoyl peroxide, it works by exfoliation to clear up clogged pores but doesn’t have the acne bacteria killing properties that benzoyl peroxide does.
+Like benzoyl peroxide, it works by exfoliation to clear up clogged pores but doesn’t have the acne bacteria-killing properties that benzoyl peroxide does.
+So, if you are dealing with cystic/inflamed pimples that keep coming back, salicylic acid treatments might not be the best choice.

 Benefits Of Salicylic Acid For Acne